 There are several factors to take into consideration.
-Good teachers possess the qualities of technical and musical competence, excellent communication skills, a charismatic persona, significant teaching experience, an empathy with a student’s situation – and above all others – an infectious enthusiasm, which inspires and instils in his or her protégés a fervent enthusiastic desire to please their teacher – and in-so-doing – to achieve their fullest potential.
+Good teachers as well as possessing the qualities of technical and musical competence, excellent communication skills, significant teaching experience, above all must make their lessons fun.
+As well as serious amounts of patience and empathy with a student’s situation which inspires and instills in his or her protégés a fervent enthusiastic desire to learn and reach their fullest potential.

 Lots of Flexibility

-A good teacher has an open mind and is not stuck in their ways – married to one particular methodology – but is constantly honing their art; reviewing, reappraising, recalibrating; and incorporating any new ideas and material, which where appropriate will ameliorate their student’s particular skills.
+A good teacher has an open mind and is not stuck in their ways – married to one particular methodology – but is constantly honing their art; reviewing, reappraising, recalibrating; and incorporating any new ideas and material, which where appropriate will reflect in their student’s particular skills.